-a) It should give the user the possibility to choose between automatic (LCN-driven) and manual (based on discovery) service numbering (see above).

-b) If automatic service numbering has been selected the receiver shall attempt to allocate in the Service List each service with associated LCN(s) to the service number(s) equal to the LCN(s) requested for that service.
-This rule implies that if there is only one service with a particular logical_channel_number request, it shall be allocated to that service number.
+- a) It SHOULD give the user the possibility to choose between automatic (LCN-driven) and manual (based on discovery) service numbering (see above). - b) If automatic service numbering has been selected the receiver SHALL allocate in the Service List each service with associated LCN(s) to the service number(s) equal to the LCN(s) requested for that service. - c) If a service does not have an associated logical_channel_number, it SHALL be allocated an available number in the 1000+ range.